You may have read my other article that was about how to be a successful trainer. This article may sound similar but is much different.

-Have a lot of trust and faith in you as a personal trainer, and by just telling them to do that, maybe that is all the push that they need actually to make that change.
+Have a lot of trust and faith in you as a personal trainer, and by just telling them to do that, maybe that is all the push they need to make that change.
 Let them know that you are holding them accountable to a healthy diet.

-This will put pressure on them to follow through on it, and they will thank you for that.
+This will pressure them to follow through on it, and they will thank you for that.
 A lot of progress that your client makes is dependent on what they put in their bodies while at home.
 Try your hardest to make sure that your workouts with them are not getting thrown away the second they get back to their house.

-Don’t underestimate the amount of influence you can have over your clients eating habits just by mentioning tidbits of advice here and there.
+Don’t underestimate the amount of influence you can have over your clients’ eating habits just by mentioning tidbits of advice here and there.

 Become a diverse personal trainer to handle any situation

 When you first start working as a personal trainer, you most likely have one general certification under your belt.
 This is a great start because it allows you to work with the right amount of clients with varying needs and goals.